 With the collapse of the music industry due to the COVID-19 pandemic, she has been writing a lot this past year and has hit the studio again.
 Her next single ‘You’re the King’ featuring vocals by co-writer and co-producer, Jay Buettner, hits online music stores on August 12, 2021 with more new Country/Americana music to follow.

 Aside from Angela’s 21-year solo career, she also enjoys collaborating in various musical projects.
 Her latest collaboration was performing as a vocalist in the Canadian Bluegrass band the High Bar Gang (HBG) from Sept 2010-Feb 2015 with Barney Bentall, Shari Ulrich Wendy Bird, Colin Nairne, Rob Becker and Eric Reed.
 Together they recorded and released the JUNO nominated album LOST & UNDONE: A Gospel Bluegrass Companion in 2013 and went on to win a CFMA Vocal Group of the Year award.

 Harris also had the pleasure of touring as a cast member in the Barney Bentall & The Grand Cariboo Opry road show for 5 seasons (2010-2015) and also appears on various recording projects such as Barney Bentall's Flesh and Bone, Matt Masters' All Western Winners and Chris Ronald's Fragments.

-When Harris is not on the road, in the studio, or songwriting, you’ll likely find her painting, out on a hike, at the beach, woodworking in her shop, at her family’s cabin in the Cariboo, or hanging out with her daughters.
+When Harris is not on the road, in the studio, or songwriting, you’ll likely find her woodoworking, painting, hiking, kayaking, at the horse ranch in the Cariboo, or hanging out with her daughters.